 Their Farm Table is one of the coolest concepts of a resort that we’ve seen.
 Twice weekly, guests gather around a 30 foot “Farm Table” to partake in an evening of reverie, companionship and seasonally rotating fare brimming with West Indian cuisine.

 5. Saffire Freycinet, Tasmania, Australia

 Okay, this one isn’t exactly around the corner unless you live in the South Pacific, but if quality dining is the driving force behind your getaway decisions, this resort in Tazmania, Australia, just might be worth the trip.

 They’ve got their own restaurant called Palate, which is regularly ranked among the best in all of Australia, but they have other options that pack a little more adventure into the dining experience.

 Saffire Freycinet features plenty of fun an exotic ways to get your culinary fill, including visiting the vineyards at local wineries, attending cooking demonstrations with some of the resort’s top-flight chefs, and wading into the water to go hunting for oysters.
 This resort is both an enjoyable destination and a refreshing experience rolled into one.

-This 300 acre getaway in southern Vermont has a lot of things going for it: the scenery is beautiful, you can quickly lose yourself in the 18th-century structures around the property, and it was even once the home of a Nobel Prize-winning writer by the name of Sinclair Lewis.
+This 300-acre getaway in southern Vermont has a lot of things going for it: the scenery is beautiful, you can quickly lose yourself in the 18th-century structures around the property, and it was even once the home of a Nobel Prize-winning writer by the name of Sinclair Lewis.
 Today it’s a Relais & Chateaux 5-star hotel with an incredible all-inclusive dining experience.

 The base package includes meals served in a beautiful, 19th-century outbuilding, but for an extra fee, you can take tours of the farmstead and vegetable garden before wrapping it up with a glass of whiskey and a cheese tasting in the barn.